 - Moderate to severe traumatic brain injury: Loss of consciousness, persistent headache, vomiting, convulsions, seizures, fluid draining from the nose or ears, weakness, numbness, loss of coordination, extreme confusion, agitation, slurred speech, unusual behavior, and coma.

 If a person’s brain is damaged, symptoms may not appear for several hours, even when there is internal bleeding or bruising.
 Once the condition has progressed, it may be impossible to resolve, leading to permanent disability, a vegetative state, or loss of life.
 That is why it is important to seek medical attention to evaluate any injuries.

 After a Car Accident in NC, Get a Lawyer on Your Side

 Life can change forever in just seconds.
 When a car accident leads to a TBI, the victim may never again enjoy the quality of life he or she had before the accident.
 At Rhine Law Firm, P.C., we offer a free initial consultation to auto accident victims.
 As trial attorneys, we have the experience, knowledge, and skills to take your case to court to seek justice if necessary.
-Call (910) 501-2474 today.
+Call (910) 501-2474 or contact us online today.